 Step 3: Gather your documents and apply online

 One you have fulfilled steps 1 and 2 above, you should apply online.
-To get to the online form, see the A-Z list of research opportunities.
+To get to the online form, see the list of research degree subjects.
 Select your research area.
 You will then be able to select an online application form for your chosen research area.

 Generally each application should include the following:

 - A completed application form

 - Proof of English language ability for overseas applicants from non-English speaking countries

 - A research proposal (see the research proposal page for detailed advice on putting this statement together)

 - A one-side A4 statement of purpose.
 This should set out your previous academic or other experience relevant to the proposed research; why you wish to undertake this research at QMUL; your previous research or professional training and what further training you think you will need to complete a PhD; and what ethical issues you will need to consider in undertaking this research.

 - Two references.
 Please provide the contact details of two referees.
 At least one reference must be from an academic referee who is in a position to comment on the standard of your academic work and suitability for postgraduate level study.
 Where appropriate, a second referee can provide comment on your professional experience.